zzhang82/web422/notes/angular-deployment-intro.md

   You'll see that the <base href> is set properly in the generated dist/index.html.

-  If you copy to the server's root directory, omit this step and leave the <base href> alone.
+  If you copy to the server's root directory (*which we will be doing*), omit this step and leave the &lt;base href&gt; alone.

   Learn more about the role of <base href> [here](https://angular.io/guide/deployment#base-tag).